CameronInLondon/CameronInLondon.github.io/_posts/2022-06-05-PDF-acroform-pipeline-to-db.md

 # PDF Acroforms Extracting Data to Database using Python

 ## Introduction
-In todays post I am going to show you how to build a datapipline that pulls data from a PDF form, reshapes that data and inserts into a database.
+In todays post I am going to show you how to build a data pipeline that pulls data from a PDF form, reshapes that data and inserts into a database.
 This will be done using Python and a SQLite database.
 Why would you want to do this?
 Well there are thousands of business and governments that still rely on PDF forms as a means to collecting data.
 PDF forms are quick and easy to produce, without the need for a developer, and give a flexibility and agility to companies.
 Clearly there are a number of downside of PDF forms, for one they do not scale the way an online form does.

 ## PDF forms